aklump/drupal-test/documentation/source/end-to-end.md

 ![Interactive Popup with Steps](images/interactive-test-2.jpg)

+* Be aware that markdown is supported for the arguments passed to _::assertManual_.
+This is very much related to [manual tests](@manual), in fact it's a hybridization of end to end and manual tests.
-* In the same way that you should mark methods or classes `@destructive`, likewise do so with `@interactive`.
+* In the same way that you should mark methods or classes [destructive](@destructive), likewise do so with `@interactive`.
 There is currently no implementation but that will come in time.